-The Sixties are justly famous for mini-skirts, tie-die and psychedelic colors.
-Hair was big and eye-make-up laid on with a trowel.
+The Sixties are justly famous for mini-skirts, go-go boots, and bright Carnaby Street Mod colors.
+Hair was big and eye makeup was laid on with a trowel.
 Shows associated with Sixties fashion:

 - Doctor Who:

 - Mostly gave the main cast outfits and hair that was distinctly Sixties but also quite attractive and reasonable, and was too low-budget to do anything overly trendy for the aliens, but some of the future humans faced by Troughton are an absolute Raygun Gothic groovemare, baby, with more go-go boots and op-art dresses and beehives than could possibly be imagined.
+See "The Seeds of Death" and "The War Games" for just two examples.
 Fortunately the 60s SF aesthetic is something of a cultural meme in itself, making it a bit more bearable.

 - The ridiculous little hat that the First Doctor wears was fashionable for older men in the early 1960s (as evidenced here).
 Modern viewers, and even some later Doctors, are prone to wondering what it is.